 - Left justified and one-inch margin on all sides.

 - ‘Normal’ style for text, ‘Heading’ styles for headings.
 Limit headings to 3 levels.
 Avoid using numbered sections and subsections.

 - Indents and tabs should be avoided when formatting paragraphs and should use double carriage return between paragraphs.

-- The title/author page, author contribution page, abstract, text, acknowledgement and references should each begin on a new page.
+- The title/author page, author contribution page, abstract and manuscript text, acknowledgment, and references should each begin on a new page.

-- Tables and/or figures should be in individual separate submissions.
+- Tables and/or figures should be in separate submissions.
+Compile all tables or figures in one file.
 A place holder text indicating which table/figure should be inserted in specific parts of the manuscript is expected.

 - Include continuous line numbers in the manuscript file.

 - All pages of the manuscript should be continuously numbered and placed on the bottom right hand of the page.